Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 Ah, poetry.
 Does it have to rhyme?
 Or be separated into stanzas?
 Not anymore, dear readers!
 The best poetry evokes emotions.
 It makes the reader slow down and reflect.
 This genre tends to highlight the rhythmic or lyrical quality of language, yes, but many modern poets write in free verse rather than sticking to rhymes and meters.

-Almost any bookstore has a shelf set aside for the religion and spirituality genre.
+Pick a bookstore, any bookstore, and we’ll bet you’ll find a shelf set aside for the religion and spirituality genre.
 But which books can you expect to find there?
 Religion and spirituality includes many nonfiction subgenres.
-You might find the best books for your zodiac sign, astrology books, new-age guides, faith-based devotionals and more.
+You might find astrology books, new-age guides, faith-based devotionals and more.
 The only criterion for this genre is that the book is about religion, spirituality or faith-based practice.

-The ultimate nonfiction read, self-help books are one of the most practical book genres.
-Self-help books differ from how-to guides in that they’re more about personal development than mastering a specific skill.
+The ultimate nonfiction reads, self-help books are among the most practical book genres.
+They differ from how-to guides in that they’re more about personal development than mastering a specific skill.
+(You’re not learning how to build a birdhouse; you’re learning how to build your self-confidence.)
 Whether you’re hoping to finesse your finances, develop a growth mindset or foster creativity, there’s a self-help book for you.

 Also known as “armchair travel,” great travel books transport you outside your home.
 These adventurous tales often inspire future vacations through descriptions of places, people, foods and cultural customs.
 John Steinbeck, Paul Theroux and Bill Bryson all made a splash in this wanderlust-fueled book genre—but that doesn’t mean you can’t find new and exciting travel writers to follow.
 From Kate Harris’s cycling trip along the Silk Road to Susan Lewis Solomont’s time as an ambassador’s wife in Spain, there’s a travelogue waiting to whisk you away.

-Like an episode of Unsolved Mysteries or 60 Minutes, true-crime books read like thrillers or murder mysteries (or the true-crime documentaries you gobble up like candy).
+Like an episode of Unsolved Mysteries or 60 Minutes, true-crime books read like thrillers or murder mysteries (or the four-part true-crime documentaries you find yourself binging on a rainy Sunday afternoon).
 The difference between these and your favorite James Patterson page-turner is that the crimes actually happened.
 Sometimes, the book ends with a satisfying resolution.
 Other times, the author simply presents the evidence and leading theories for readers to suss out for themselves.

 Sources: